 Overprotective parents try to control their child’s actions, academics, friendships, and responsibilities.
 While they want to ensure their child’s well-being, their efforts can be intrusive and detrimental to childhood development.
-Overprotective parenting styles can result in a sense of extreme dependency in children as well as family dynamic issues.
+Overprotective parenting styles can result in a sense of extreme dependency in children as well as other issues within family dynamics.

 What Are Overprotective Parents?

-Overprotective parents often experience intense anxiety about their child’s safety.
-As a result, they tend to micromanage their child to prevent them from taking risks or getting hurt.1 Overprotective parents worry about many things, especially their children’s physical and emotional safety.
+Overprotective parents tend to micromanage their child to prevent them from taking risks or getting hurt, often due to an intense anxiety about their child’s safety.1 Overprotective parents worry about many things, especially their children’s physical and emotional safety.

 12 Signs of Overprotective Parents

-Common signs of overprotective parents include constantly reminding children of potential danger, taking over their responsibilities, and removing any trace of privacy.
-Some of these behaviors are a normal part of parenting and do not inherently indicate overprotective parenting.
-However, practicing these actions consistently can suggest a parent is overprotective.
+Common signs of overprotective parents include constantly reminding children of potential danger, taking over their responsibilities, and removing any trace of privacy from their child.
+Some of these behaviors are a normal part of parenting and do not inherently indicate overprotective parenting, however, practicing these actions consistently can suggest that a parent is overprotective.

 - Taking over their child’s schoolwork to help them get a good grade